George Dean Pitt: Early life

-During his military career before arriving in New Zealand, Dean-Pitt, at the time a Major, was stationed (January – September 1828) at Malta with the 80th Regiment of Foot (Staffordshire Volunteers).
+Major Dean Pitt was stationed at Malta with the 80th Regiment of Foot (Staffordshire Volunteers) from January to September 1828.

 Arrival in New Zealand

-Dean-Pitt arrived with his family on the barque Minerva at Auckland on 8 October 1847.
+Dean Pitt arrived with his family on the barque Minerva at Auckland on 8 October 1847.
 He was the second most important military man in the new colony during the governorship of George Grey.
 His son and two of his sons-in-law were part of the military establishment as well.
 His residence was located in Pitt Street, which had originally been called Pyt Street after a childhood home of the first governor William Hobson, it is likely the spelling changed because of Dean Pitt's presence.

 Ill for some time, he died on 8 January 1851 while Lieutenant-Governor and was buried with full military honours in the Symonds Street Cemetery in Auckland.
 A number of retail businesses in Auckland closed for the day of his funeral.

 Personal life

-In 1818 he married Susan Baillie (1797–1875) in Bristol, England.
-In 1819 he adopted the surname Dean-Pitt by Royal Licence.
+He married Susan Baillie at St James' Church, Bristol, England, on 21 May 1818.